by K.M. Richards

 Meanwhile, Walla Walla WA was added to the deintermixed market list in April 1957 when two unused VHF allocations were replaced by UHF channels.
 And in August 1958 William J. Putnam, who was having great success operating multiple UHF stations in New England, proposed a gradual shift to all-UHF by a three-part process (immediately halting the grant of new VHF stations, denying VHF stations renewals unless they agreed to initiate UHF stations and simulcast, and increased granting of UHF translators to fill-in shadow areas of stations).
 Putnam found a sympathetic ear in Commissioner Robert E. Lee (who had moved past his 1955 proposal for 47-channel VHF service), who put a similar proposal forward for discussion; the major differences between the two was that Lee allowed for no simulcast period, required every VHF to move to UHF at the end of their three-year license period beginning in 1964, and increased the ownership limits to ten as an incentive for well-heeled broadcasters to acquire more UHF stations.
 While the rest of the commissioners applauded Lee for his thinking, the proposal -- like so many others -- quietly went nowhere.
 Lee's original 1955 proposal did become part of the FCC's official position, along with advocating for all-channel television receivers, when they again addressed the Senate Commerce Committee in April 1959.
 (The idea of "all-VHF" ultimately died the following year when the military said it would only vacate the VHF band if Congress covered the costs -- a multimillion dollar proposition -- and give it a decade to shift.)

 And speaking of KFRE-TV: At first glance, they likely thought the deintermixture process would leave them untouched when the FCC gave them authority to go on the air May 10, 1956 on channel 12.
 In fact, Broadcasting opined at the time that allowing KFRE-TV to begin operations meant the Commission would not deintermix markets with operating stations.
 As we have seen, that was not the case ... but it did bring joy to UHF competitors KMJ-TV/24 and KJEO/47, each of which had been pushing for Fresno to be all-UHF since talk of deintermixture had begun.
 Thus it came as a great surprise when within a couple of weeks of each other both KJEO and KMJ-TV suddenly filed petitions to make Fresno an all-VHF market by assigning channels 2, 5, 7 and 9 to themselves and dark KBID-TV/53.
-(Channels 5 and 9 were to be reassigned from small communities in Nevada.)
-The FCC took a year to act on the petitions, proposing in April 1959 an "interim" allocations plan moving KJEO to channel 2, KMJ-TV to channel 5 and KFRE-TV to channel 9, with channels 8 and 12 added to Bakersfield and channel 7 made the non-commercial allocation for Fresno.
+Ironically, in 1948 KFRE had filed for channel 5 and KMJ for channel 7, both of which were assigned to Fresno in the 1945 allocations table, along with channels 2 and 4, but their applications were frozen along with dozens of others that September and the applications were replaced in 1952 after the Sixth Report and Order changed those allocations* (it must be presumed that KFRE got the choice VHF channel because it had beaten KMJ by one month in applying back in 1948; the remaining original applicants opted not to file pre-freeze, with the exception of one applicant who had filed a competing application against KMJ and then refiled against KFRE once the channel allocations were revealed, and KJEO did not apply until 1952).
+The FCC took more than a year to act on the petitions, proposing in April 1959 an "interim" allocations plan moving KJEO to channel 2, KMJ to channel 5 and KFRE to channel 9 -- KBID was not included due to their construction permit having expired May 9, 1957 -- with channels 8 and 12 added to Bakersfield and channel 7 made the non-commercial allocation for Fresno.
 (KJEO immediately filed for temporary authority to operate on channel 2 and was almost as immediately denied.)
-The proposal didn't stay under consideration for long; by February 1960 several legal, engineering and international snags had killed it.
+The proposal didn't stay under consideration for long; by February 1960 several legal, engineering and international snags had killed it, not the least of which was that channel 8 had been allocated in 1945 and removed in 1952 because it was short-spaced from the allocation in Monterey.
 In comments that had to have elicited muffled laughs at the FCC Broadcast Bureau, KERO-TV even filed an objection, stating that it would "[doom] without recall, once and for all, now & forever, the future of UHF TV broadcasting service throughout the nation."

 KFRE-TV, meanwhile, had been challenging the channel 30 allocation in federal court, to no avail (they also objected to being moved to channel 9 due to the FCC-identified need for them to change transmitter sites in the process, saying it already had a "highly satisfactory" site), but then announced they were selling channel 12 to Triangle Publications.
 Shortly after taking control in early 1960, Triangle announced they would "acquiesce in the creation of the new all-UHF area of Fresno" by moving to channel 30.
 The move on February 8, 1961 made KFRE-TV the first station to voluntarily move from VHF to UHF; the FCC allowed them to operate on both channels until April 15, over the objections of KJEO & KMJ-TV.
 (That authorization was later extended to June 1 in order to install translator K71BC in Woodlake, a small community in the foothills of the Sierra Nevada mountain range that was able to receive channel 12 but was shadowed by the mountains and unable to receive the new channel 30 signal.
 Making matters worse, KBAK-TV had moved to a higher transmitter site and put a strong channel 29 signal into Woodlake, wiping out what little of KFRE-TV's that could make it there.)
 Apparently the outcome soured KJEO's owner, J.E.
 O'Neill, on the entire business of television; the station changed hands on May 17, 1961 for $3 million, which was the highest price paid for a standalone UHF station up to that time.